waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

         at org.apache.hadoop.hdfs.server.namenode.FSPermissionChecker.checkPermission(FSPermissionChecker.java:219)
     ```

-    It can be seen that the user foo cannot perform any operations on the table created by the user test.
+    Foo cannot perform operations on the table created by the test user.
 HDFS authorization is needed to grant permissions to foo.

     ```
     su has